(FICTION 6,870 words) (BACK TO HOME PAGE)

 Projecting her domestic frustrations onto him was unfair.
 Slamming the door on him was wrong.
 Emboldened by wine, she’d sometimes dial his number.
 But burdened by guilt, her stomach in knots, fearing rejection, unsure of what to say, unsure she even had the right to say anything, she’d never reach the last digit.

 The psychic’s receptionist squeezed her in on December 5th, instructing her to bring a personal possession or at least a photo of the individual she wished Madame Claire to read.
 But Liz had nothing.
 She’d torn up her only photo of Cat that ugly night.
-On the Paris-bound plane she sought to offset this lack by focusing her psychic energies on Cat.
+On the Paris-bound plane she sought to offset this problem by focusing her psychic energies on Cat.

 Madame Claire’s trained eye scanned her client: 30-ish, well groomed, designer handbag, big-budget wedding ring.
 Older husband deficiencies.
 Or problems with a lover her own age.
 She suspected the latter.